csurgay/ansible-training/exercises/04_Inventory/README.md

-# Exercise 4.
+# Section 4.
 Inventory

-### In this exercise the following subjects will be covered:
+### In this section the following subjects will be covered:

 1. Inventory Content
 1. Inventory Locations